BinAlertGuide/Guide/README_EN.md

 ## HOW TO USE IT?

-BINALERT scans every coin listed in Binance and signals uptrends of the past 3 hours
+BINALERT scans every coin listed in Binance and signals uptrends of the past 3 hours.
+Scans comes from Binance but you can use those info for every exchange you want.

 Its double function is to find starting trends or to take advantage of an exceeding trend with a short, also based upon Bitcoin's trend which is a FOUNDAMENTAL indicator if you want to correctly read the informations.